About the venue

 The official conference hotel is the Lancaster Marriott at Penn Square, which is also the conference venue.
 So it's also super convenient.

-We have a limited number of rooms available at a special conference rate available:
+We have a limited number of rooms available at a special conference rate available: The room block is now sold out; please see below for alternate options.

 - $174 per night